-In the fall of 2010, he attended an artists’ residence at the Hesse Literary Forum in Wiesbaden, Germany, and in September 2016, an artists’ residence in Tianjin, China.
+In October of 2010, he attended an artists’ residence at the Hesse Literary Forum in Wiesbaden, Germany, and in September 2016, an artists’ residence in Tianjin, China.

-He has presented his experimental literary performances at international festivals in Vilenica, Krakow, Vilnius, Frankfurt-am-Main and many other places.
+He has presented his experimental literary performances at international festivals in Vilenica, Krakow, Berlin, Frankfurt-am-Main, Vilnius, Tbilisi, Xichang and many other places.

 Since 2006, Typlt has operated his own website, www.typlt.cz.